Hard Rock replaces Atlantic City president after 3 months

 He will take over Nov.
 1.

-Hard Rock says Harkness will assume “new responsibilities,” but did not say what they will be.
+Hard Rock said Harkness will assume “new responsibilities,” but did not say what they will be.